valentjn/vscode-ltex/CONTRIBUTING.md

 ### Guidelines About Versioning

 - **Semantic versioning** is used for vscode-ltex and ltex-ls.
 The two versions are independent of each other.
-  - For bugfixes, the patch version is increased.
+  - For bug fixes, the patch version is increased.
   - For new features, the minor version is increased.
   - For breaking changes, the major version is increased.
     - *Explanation:* Breaking changes are changes that may require action from users (e.g., most changes of existing LTeX settings).